 What natural disasters does Pennsylvania have?

 Pennsylvania’s most common natural disasters include floods, severe storms, tropical storms, winter storms, tornadoes, landslides, wildfires, and power outages.
-Another disaster that is of a much smaller threat is earthquakes.
-Between 1953 and 2019, Pennsylvania declared 60 major disasters, of which floods and severe storms happened the most according to FEMA.
+Another less common natural disaster threat are earthquakes.

 Roughly one in every 4 or 5 dams throughout Pennsylvania is in poor condition because of a lack of upkeep and maintenance.
-At this moment, there are an estimated 740 dams that are deemed to be a “high hazard” with the potential to cause mass destruction and casualties.
-Based on a map of flooding events in each county, the entire state is vulnerable to floods but the West has been impacted more.
+At this moment, there are an estimated 740 dams that are deemed to be a “high hazard” with the potential to cause widespread damage and casualties.

 2. Severe Storms

 Heavy periods of rain, as mentioned earlier, contribute to overflowing rivers and flooding.
 It’s also not uncommon to see hail during a severe storm.
 The largest hailstone recorded in Pennsylvania was the size of an adult’s palm!
 Hail of any size can cause a lot of damage, but imagine what something this size could do!

 3. Tropical Storms

-Even though these storms don’t touch base in Pennsylvania in their full capacity, like they do when they make landfall at the coast, they still carry a huge potential to bring about widespread destruction, including downed trees, power outages, floods, landslides, damage from strong winds, and possibly fatalities.
+Even though these storms don’t touch base in Pennsylvania in their full capacity like they do when they make landfall at the coast, they still carry a huge potential to bring about widespread destruction.
+Such destruction includes downed trees, power outages, floods, landslides, damage from strong winds, and possibly fatalities.